Kenneth-Lund/UMD_bot/README.md

 Will be working on a Tensorflow project after Scraping the data neccesary.

-Mobile app frontend will be implemented as well.
+Mobile app frontend will need to be implemented as well.